GeminiDRSoftware/astrodata/docs/manuals/usermanual/headers.rst

     >>> del ad[0].hdr['NEWKEY']

-..
-TODO: This should probably be its own page
+.. todo:: This should probably be its own page

 .. _world_coordinates: